UndefinedBHVR/dragonminez/.github/CONTRIBUTING.md

-# Contributing to DragonMineZ
+# 🐉 Contributing to DragonMineZ

 Thank you for your interest in contributing to DragonMineZ!
 Whether you want to report a bug, improve documentation, propose features, or help with development, we’re excited to collaborate with you.
+If you want to donate to the project, you can jump to the [Patreon](#-supporting-the-project-on-patreon) section.

 Please follow the guidelines below to ensure a smooth process for all contributors.